BeauCheatham/SQL-Project/README.md

     skill_count DESC
 LIMIT 5
 ```
+Here's the breakdown of the most in demand skills of 2023:
+- **Most Desirable Skills:** There were 5 clear winners in terms of demand: SQL, Python, SAS, R, and Java.
+These skills were the most commonly required by top internships in the field.
 ### 3. Top-Paying Skills
 To identify the top-paying skills, I filtered the average salaries associated with each skill, finding those with the highest average values.
 This query highlights the pay associated with these skills.